albertcyhe/qspiopy/docs/new_alignment_plan.md

 1. **Exporter parity** — verify the MATLAB exporter writes every reaction/rule/event to `reactions.csv`/`equations.txt`.
 If not, fix the exporter and re-freeze the snapshots.
 2. **Runtime overrides** — ensure A-series scenarios only activate `alignment_driver_block` so white-box rules (e.g. `H_PD1_C1`, `V_T`) aren’t disabled.
 3. **Parameter calibration** — alignment driver parameters (`pd1_occ_*`, `pd1_pk_*`, `geom_*`) are still defaults; rel‑L2 for `pd1_occupancy`, `tumour_volume_l`, and `tcell_density_per_ul` remains O(1).
+4. **Legacy training data** — the historical `artifacts/training/pd1_whitebox_training.parquet` includes postprocessed PD‑1 curves and will not hit 1e‑2 RMSE.
+Decide whether to keep it for regression only or replace it with the clean ODE export before any future fitting.

 ---